south-bend-code-works/intro-to-web-dev/lessons/module1/live_session_2_instructor_template.md

 * Note: They should all have the completed solution for Quidditch 1.0 as the starting point for 2.0

-* Explain the objective of Quidditch 2.o
+* Explain the objective of Quidditch 2.0
 * Breakout into small groups of 3-4.
-Groups should help each other implement Quidditch 2.0.
+* Individual Groups should help each other implement Quidditch 2.0.

 * WITH 15 MINUTES OF CLASS LEFT
 * Close the breakout rooms